-The Portal collects data from the Engine once every day to compute the widgets and build up its history.
-Because collecting data from the Engine is a costly operation, the Portal is programmed to get the data during the night, when the activity of the Engine is supposed to be low.
-At one o'clock in the morning, the Portal starts collecting information about the events that occurred during the last day, that is, the 24 hours that went by from past midnight to midnight one hour ago.
-The whole computation process can take up to several hours, depending on the quantity of data collected and the number and complexity of the widgets to compute.
+The Portal collects data from the Engine once every day to compute the metrics for its dashboards and build up its history.
+Because collecting data from the Engine is a costly operation, the Portal is programmed by default to get the data during the night, when the activity of the Engine is supposed to be low.
+By default, at one o'clock in the morning, the Portal starts collecting information about the events that occurred during the past day, which usually are the 24 hours that went by from past midnight to midnight one hour ago.
+The whole computation process can take up to several hours, depending on the quantity of data collected and the number and complexity of the metrics to compute.

 Special care has to be taken when the Portal and the Engine are placed in different time zones, in particular when the Portal is connected to multiple Engines.
 A setup with Engines placed in distant locations may lead to surprising results in the Portal if the data collection process is not well understood.
 One o'clock in the morning in one time zone may be two in the afternoon in another.
 Thus, data collection may not be triggered during the night for all Engines.

 This document explains how the Portal determines when to start collecting data from the connected Engines and other issues that arise when the Portal and the Engines are placed in different time zones.

 The Portal connects to the Engine by means of a dedicated account.
 This account is unique to each Engine and is similar to the accounts of the users of the Finder.
 The time zone of the Portal account matches the time zone of the admin user in every Engine.